Said Hadj Mansour

 Mansour Al Haj Saeed is a Palestinian football manager and former player.
 He is currently unattached, after last managing MC Oran in the Algerian Ligue Professionnelle 1.

 Managerial career

-Mansour Hadj Saïd has long lived in Algeria, he has led only the Algerian clubs.

 On October 2, 2011, Hadj Mansour was terminated from his role as head coach of MC Oran after leading the club to the bottom of the table and managing just 2 points from the club's first 4 games of the 2011–12 season.

-His first team in Algeria was ES Sétif, US Chaouia, USM El Harrach, MC Oran, USM Blida, JSM Béjaia, ASO Chlef, CA Bordj Bou Arréridj, CRB Ain Fakroun, AS Khroub.